Multiple files

 ## Data and config files

-UbiFunctions allow you to include data and configuration files (e.g., `.json`, `.conf`, `.txt`, `.csv`) to provide inputs or settings for your functions.
-To read a file, you would handle it just as you would in a typical script on your local machine:
+UbiFunctions let you include data and configuration files, such as `.json`, `.conf`, `.txt`, and `.csv`, to provide inputs or settings for your functions.
+To read a file, handle it the same way you would in a local script:

 {% tabs %}